-In BESA Connectivity, two approaches for computing time-frequency decomposition are provided:
+In BESA Connectivity, three approaches for computing time-frequency decomposition are provided:

-- Complex Demodulation is based on the convolution of the EEG/MEG signal with series of sine and cosine waves. - Wavelet Transform uses series of complex Morlet or Mexican Hat wavelets to extract the magnitude and phase information.
+- Complex Demodulation is based on the convolution of the EEG/MEG signal with series of sine and cosine waves. - Wavelet Transform uses series of complex Morlet or Mexican Hat wavelets to extract the magnitude and phase information. - Multitaper Transform uses more than one taper to decompose the signal in its frequencies.
+It combines the properties of the different tapers to control the leakage and smooth the signal in the frequency domain.

-Both methods are described in more detail in the following paragraphs.
+The methods are described in more detail in the following paragraphs.

-8.1.
+4.1.
 Complex Demodulation